 As we wrap up National Cyber Security Awareness Month (NCSAM) we're also welcoming Halloween!
 This is the time of the year that the fictional monsters come out to play, but what about the monsters hiding behind a keyboard all year long?
 That's right, cyber criminals are the monsters who are out and about 365 days per year, disturbing the peace and unleashing chaos on end users.
-Here are our 7 scary facts about cyber security:
+Here are our 7 cyber attack facts you should know:

 1.)
 Social Media is a Cyber Criminal's Paradise

 In 2018, it's almost unheard of for someone to not have at least one social media account.
 There over one billion people with active Facebook accounts.
 In fact, if Facebook was a country, it would be the most populated country in the world.
 With that being said, social media has become the perfect hunting ground for cyber criminals looking to unleash an attack.
 Phishing and scams run rampant on social media; it is estimated that 600,000 Facebook accounts are compromised every single day.
 This is possible when one person's account is compromised, their unsuspecting friends may follow suit by clicking on an untrustworthy link or message attachment.
 Beware of where you click!